gmdavef/struts-showcase/README.md

 **Jenkinsfile_docker_proxy**

-A Jenkins pipeline script just like the above, but the Docker run command includes proxy settings so that the container connects to the cloud via a proxy.
+A Jenkins pipeline script just like the above, but the Docker run command includes proxy settings so that the CLI running in the container connects to the RL cloud via a proxy.

 **Jenkinsfile_docker_cloudscan_trial**